Does a ticket for driving without registration affect your insurance?

 Let’s break down options for cheap car insurance with an expired registration.

 After you re-register your vehicle, the violation may continue to affect your auto insurance premiums.
 While the impact may vary, most insurance companies will include a surcharge for as long as three to five years after any violation or claim.
-Using a methodology outlined here, we learned that the cheapest insurance provider after driving with expired registration is USAA.
+Using a methodology outlined here, we learned that the cheapest insurance provider after driving with an expired registration is USAA.

 Liberty Mutual and Nationwide assessed considerable premium increases after a registration violation.
-Use our data as a jumping off point.
+Use our data as a jumping-off point.
 It is based on a generalized profile and not necessarily reflective of your specific driving profile.
 Enter your ZIP code below to see a personalized quote based on your driving history, location, and other factors.

 This depends on the duration for which your registration was expired.
 If it only lapsed for a few days, you might be able to contest the ticket and get it dismissed.
 Otherwise, you might have a more difficult time.
 In this case, your best bet is to contact your state’s DMV.